dtk01/dtk/README.md

 ## Usage

-*Prerequisites*: Define variable `dtk-module-category` (default: `"Biblical Texts"`) and `dtk-module` (default: the first module returned by `diatheke`).
+*Prerequisites*: Define the variables `dtk-module-category` (default: `"Biblical Texts"`) and `dtk-module` (default: the first module returned by `diatheke`).
-You may set it interactively by calling `dtk-select-module-category` and `dtk-select-module`.
+These may be set interactively by calling `dtk-select-module-category` and `dtk-select-module`, respectively.

 <kbd>M-x</kbd> `dtk` will create a dedicated buffer `*dtk*` and prompt for
 completion of book, chapter and verse.
-Corresponding texts will be inserted to `*dtk*` upon completion.
+Corresponding text(s) will be inserted to `*dtk*` upon completion.

-`*dtk*` buffer enables `dtk-mode` and provide below keybindings.
+The `*dtk*` buffer enables `dtk-mode` and provides the following keybindings:

 | Key   | Commands                     | Description                                                                    |
 |-------|------------------------------|--------------------------------------------------------------------------------|